 The annual load capacity is defined by the US EPA in 40 C.F.R. § 130.2(f) as, "The greatest amount of loading that a water can receive without violating water quality standards."
 The loading capacity is to be protective even during critical conditions, such as summertime conditions for TP loading to nutrient enriched lakes.
-The ENSR-LRM loading and lake response model was used to calculate the target annual TP load in (kg TP/yr) for the 12 $\mu$ g/L target in-lake TP concentration.
+The ENSR-LRM loading and lake response model was used to calculate the target annual TP load in (kg TP/yr) from the 12 μ g/L target in-lake TP concentration discussed in Section 2.6.
 Further documentation of the ENSR-LRM model can be found in Appendix B.

-The total maximum annual TP load that is expected to result in an in-lake annual mean TP concentration of 12 $\mu$ g/L was estimated to be 548.6 kg/yr, which represents an 8% reduction from existing conditions (Table 4-1).
+The total maximum annual TP load that is expected to result in an in-lake annual mean TP concentration of 12 μ g/L was estimated to be 124.0 kg/yr, which represents a 75% reduction from existing conditions (Table 4-1).